stefanprodan/eks-contour-ingress/README.md

 For Linux you can download the eksctl binary from [GitHub releases](https://github.com/weaveworks/eksctl/releases).

-Create an EKS cluster with EC2 managed nodes:
+Create an EKS cluster with four EC2 nodes:

 ```sh
 cat << EOF | eksctl create cluster -f -